Former Minnesota cop charged in shooting of Black motorist - WTMJ

 “Certain occupations carry an immense responsibility and none more so than a sworn police officer,” Imran Ali, Washington County assistant criminal division chief, said in a statement announcing the charge against Potter. “(Potter’s) action caused the unlawful killing of Mr. Wright and she must be held accountable.”

-Ali said he and Washington County Attorney Pete Orput met with Wright’s family and assured them that no resources would be spared in prosecuting the case.

-Intent isn’t a necessary component of second-degree manslaughter in Minnesota.
-The charge — which carries a maximum penalty of 10 years in prison — can be applied in circumstances where a person is suspected of causing a death by “culpable negligence” that creates an unreasonable risk and consciously takes chances to cause the death of a person.

-Potter, 48, was arrested Wednesday morning at the Bureau of Criminal Apprehension in St. Paul.
+Potter posted $100,000 bond Wednesday evening and was released from the Hennepin County jail, online records showed.
+She was scheduled to make her initial court appearance Thursday afternoon.
 Her attorney did not respond to messages from The Associated Press.

 Police say Wright was pulled over for expired tags on Sunday, but they sought to arrest him after discovering he had an outstanding warrant.
 The warrant was for his failure to appear in court on charges that he fled from officers and possessed a gun without a permit during an encounter with Minneapolis police in June.